 The Biochemical Energy That Our Bodies Need, Explained.

 It is a common sight to see people slumped over or being one with the floor at the end of an exhausting workout.
 The inertia becomes too much to overcome.
 It’s difficult to stay up straight.
-And then we decide that the horizontal position is the position that requires the least resistance, and we seek out that position.
+If you’ve been in that position before, there are days when you would very much prefer to remain in that horizontal position rather than get up and get washed up.
+I’m not laughing at anyone, I’ve personally been in that state quite a few times myself.

 The problem is that our bodies somehow tend to change as we get older.
 We can’t seem to do what we did at age 35 compared to when we were 25.
 We can’t stay up that late — we need sleep.
 We can’t maintain our stamina or energy levels when participating in a group sport activity.